We recognise that a firm which is inclusive and diverse attracts the most talented individuals, who are valued for their ability and performance.

 We were shortlisted for Company of the Year – Female Leadership (Boutique) at the Citywealth Powerwomen Awards in March 2022.
 The Powerwomen Awards is now in its tenth year and was designed in consultation with the London School of Economics to champion women in the wealth sector and highlights the female leaders of today and tomorrow.

-We have been shortlisted for Best Employer – Career Progression at the Citywealth Future Leaders Awards 2022.
+We were also shortlisted for Best Employer – Career Progression at the Citywealth Future Leaders Awards 2022.
 The Future Leader Awards is a programme to champion young professionals and highlight the leaders under forty of today and tomorrow.
 The philosophy of the contest is to support future leaders who excel at work but who also make an important contribution to society.

 Kate Allen was shortlisted for the award for Diversity/Gender Positive Role Model of the Year in the Citywealth Magic Circle Awards 2020.